Trigenaris/library-management-system/README.md

 <h1 align="center"> 📚 Library Management System </h1>

-In this project, we create a **library database** for the users to borrow and return books from a made up library system called Daisy Library.
+In this project, we create a **library database** for the users to borrow and return books from a made-up library system called Daisy Library.

+### 📌 Required Modules:
+* tkinter
+* os
+* csv
+* sqlite3
+* webbrowser

 ### 📌 Main features: